Guidelines

 All submissions must be made online via our online submissions site.

 All submissions must be original.
 They cannot have been published previously in the same form nor can their substance be drawn from previously published books or articles (papers stored on online conference archives are accepted).
 Submissions to the Cambridge Review of International Affairs must not be under consideration in any form by other publisher(s).
-The Cambridge Review of International Affairs requires the right of first publication, and the Centre of International Studies, the University of Cambridge the assignment of copyright.
+The Cambridge Review of International Affairs requires the right of first publication, and the Department of Politics and International Studies, at the University of Cambridge, the assignment of copyright.

 Authors are encouraged to consult our detailed style guide for further information about formatting submissions.